W. E. B. Du Bois: NAACP era

 In May 1909, Du Bois attended the National Negro Conference in New York.
 The meeting led to the creation of the National Negro Committee, chaired by Oswald Garrison Villard, and dedicated to campaigning for civil rights, equal voting rights, and equal educational opportunities.
 The following spring, in 1910, at the second National Negro Conference, the attendees created the National Association for the Advancement of Colored People (NAACP).
-At Du Bois's suggestion, the word "colored", rather than "black", was used to include "dark skinned people everywhere".
+At Du Bois's suggestion, the word colored, rather than black, was used to include "dark skinned people everywhere".
 Dozens of civil rights supporters, black and white, participated in the founding, but most executive officers were white, including Mary White Ovington, Charles Edward Russell, William English Walling, and its first president, Moorfield Storey.

-Feeling inspired by this, Indian social reformer and civil rights activist B. R. Ambedkar contacted Du Bois in the 1940s.
-In a letter to Du Bois in 1946, he introduced himself as a member of the "Untouchables of India" and "a student of the Negro problem" and expressed his interest in the NAACP's petition to the United Nations.
-He noted that his group was "thinking of following suit"; and requested copies of the proposed statement from Du Bois.
-In a letter dated July 31, 1946, Du Bois responded by telling Ambedkar he was familiar with his name, and that he had "every sympathy with the Untouchables of India."